cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

-In case of parallel iterations, each group of iterators can be processed in ascending or descending order separately:
+In the case of parallel iterations, each group of iterators can be processed in ascending or descending order separately:

 ```Mindcode
 var a[10], b[10];